 Cap de Formentor

-Day 3 – Palma Aquarium, Drach Caves, Playa Romantica
+Day 3 – Palma Aquarium, Drach Caves, and Playa Romantica

-The 3rd day of our weekend in Mallorca was more focused on the places for kids – Palma Aquarium and Cuevas de Drach.
-I really thought that after Valencia with kids and its l´Oceanografic, no aquarium could surprise me, but I honestly loved Palma Aquarium.
+On the third day of our weekend in Mallorca, we focused more on kid-friendly attractions – Palma Aquarium and the Cuevas de Drach.
+After visiting Valencia with kids and experiencing its renowned L’Oceanografic, I didn’t expect another aquarium to impress me, but I was genuinely surprised by how much I loved Palma Aquarium.

 Is Mallorca worth visiting with a family?

-All of our family has enjoyed these 3 days in Mallorca.
-By now, you’ve probably figured out that we wouldn’t mind returning for another weekend here soon, especially since the kids are growing up so fast and there are always new activities to try each year.
+Our entire family has enjoyed these three days in Mallorca.
+By now, you’ve probably guessed that we wouldn’t mind coming back for another weekend soon, especially with the kids growing up so fast and new activities to try every year.
 So, what are our plans for the next visit?

-- Sport Xperience by Rafa Nadal, a museum with lots of interactive panels
+- Sport Xperience by Rafa Nadal, a museum with many interactive exhibits.

-- Karting Magaluf ( for kids from 3 y.o and up)
+- Karting Magaluf, suitable for kids aged 3 and up.

-- as a fan of the beautiful gardens in Spain, hope to visit Jardines de Son Marroig, Jardines de Alfabia, Botanicactus, Jardines Sa Torre Cega, Parc de la Mar, Jardi Botanic, S´Hort del Rei
+- As a fan of beautiful gardens in Spain, I hope to visit Jardines de Son Marroig, Jardines de Alfabia, Botanicactus, Jardines Sa Torre Cega, and Jardi Botanic.

 Read more about exploring Spain with kids: